trothtech/uft/doc/cpq.md

 The `CPQ` command in UFT is similar in function to the CPQ command in IBM's RSCS product.
-Use the `CPQ` command to find out information about the server's host system, including users currently logged on.
+Use the `CPQ` command to find out information about a server's host system, including users currently logged on.

 z/VM users should consult the CP QUERY command to get some idea of what kind of information the UFT `CPQ` command provides.